 Cooking with Leeks

-Many recipes call for just the "white parts" of leeks, when in fact the light green is just as good and even the dark green is usable if it will be sautéed for at least 5 minutes or so.
-I nearly always use all three parts in my recipes.
+Many recipes call for just the "white parts" of leeks, when in fact the light green is just as good and even the dark green is usable if it will be sautéed a few extra minutes.
+Sauté the green parts first, then add the light green, and finally the white.